syslog -s [-r host] [-l †level] message …

-The -u option is a short form for
+-u is a short form for

-Text in the "std", "bsd", and "raw" formats is encoded as it is by the vis utility with the -c option.
-Newlines and tabs are also encoded as "\n" and "\t" respectively.
-In "raw" format, space characters embedded in log message keys are encoded as "\s" and embedded brackets are escaped to print as "\[" and "\]".
+In "raw" format, spaces in log message keys are encoded as "\s" and embedded brackets are escaped to output as "\[" and "\]".

 Values that do not contain legal UTF8 are encoded in base-64 and printed as data objects.